Fruit Salad for Kids

 If you're planning to make this for your baby, you have a few options depending on their ability and how far along you are in the starting solids journey.

-Purée: you can easily purée this in a blender - note - it may be quite watery, so you can thicken with something like baby cereal.
+Purée: you can easily purée this in a blender - note - it may be quite watery, so you can thicken with something like baby cereal--and yes, we're the dietitians who are very much into baby cereal!

 Baby led weaning: many fruits can be sliced to support this style of feeding.
 You'll want to make sure all the fruit is soft to ensure it's a safe texture for your baby and avoid all dried fruit.